justhalf/aldrianobajamuis.github.io/_pages/about.md

 complexity of a model my colleague proposed for entity recognition (see [Efficient Dependency-guided Named Entity Recognition](/publication/2017-01-01-dependency-guided-ner)).

- I also enjoy teaching, and is currently preparing for PhD to better qualify myself for teaching positions, although I am open for industry positions as well.
+I also enjoy teaching, and is currently preparing for PhD to better qualify myself for teaching positions, although I am interested in research industry positions as well (see my [CV](/cv) for my work experience)